MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

     1. From the top of the workbook page, select the **Save icon**.
     1. From the top-left corner of the Workbooks page, above where it says Workbooks, select **Microsoft Sentinel**.
 This returns you to the Overview page.
 You should now see the number 1 above where it says connected, to indicate one active connector (you may need to select refresh).

-1. Keep this page open, as you will use it in the next task.
+1. Keep this page open, as you'll use it in the next task.

 ### Task 4

-In this task you will walk through some of the options available in Sentinel.
+In this task, you'll walk through some of the options available in Sentinel.

 1. From the left navigation panel, select **Hunting**.
 From the **queries** tab, which is selected (underlined), select any query from the list.
 Once a query is selected, note the information that is provided about that query, including the code for the query, as well as the option to run the query and see results.
 Don't select anything.